Los Altos High School (Hacienda Heights, California): Boys' Volleyball

 The Boys' Volleyball team won the CIF Division IV Title in 2019 for the first time in school history by defeating the Windward Wildcats.
 This was Los Altos' first championship appearance since back-to-back title losses in 1984 and '85.
-This team was led by Freshman sensation Jordan Lucas whom delivered clutch plays late in the match finishing with 28 kills to lead Los Altos 25-23, 25-23, 25-22 sweep.

 Girls' Water Polo

 The Girls' Water Polo team won the CIF Division V Title in 2015 for the first time in school history by defeating number one-seeded Palm Desert High School 8-7.

 Los Altos Academy of Engineering

-The Los Altos Academy of Engineering was founded in 1989 by Robert Franz, and was a joint program between the Hacienda La Puente Unified School District and the La Puente Valley Regional Occupational Program.
+The Los Altos Academy of Engineering was founded in 1989 by Robert Franz, (a science teacher at the time).
+It started as a joint program between the Hacienda La Puente Unified School District and the La Puente Valley Regional Occupational Program.
 They have won awards for building and racing a solar car in international competition, and won 1st place in the DaimlerChrysler/Trellis Build Your Dream Vehicle Competition in 2005 and 2006.
 From 2007 to 2009 the Academy's engineering students competed in the Shell Eco-Marathon Americas, taking 1st place in the hydrogen division in 2007 and presenting the first hydrogen internal combustion engine to compete in 2008.